jameshenegan/flask-sentiment-analysis-container-app/README.md

 ### 1. Clone the Repository

-First, clone this repository to your local machine.
+Clone this repository to your local machine:

 ```bash
 git clone <repository-url>